Voice4Africa in front of the Reichstag in Berlin

 It is important that our politicians finally realise the urgency of suspending the law for the pandemic.
 The demand is for a comprehensive Corona rescue parachute to protect the tourism industry and save thousands of jobs.
 Our government needs to immediately stop the ‘free cancellation law’ and thus convince the consumer protection front of our EU Commission and explain why this is the better and more foresighted consumer protection than what the EU Commission is referring to as consumer protection.

-The Task Force Voice4Africa has just been formed by the KPRN network GmbH and is a joint force of 9 tour operators from the DACH region specialising in Africa, including ourselves and Chamäleon Reisen in Berlin for example, whom we gave our voice with for our task force in front of the Reichstag.
+The Task Force Voice4Africa has just been formed by the KPRN network GmbH and is a joint force of 9 tour operators from the DACH region specialising in Africa, including ourselves and Chamäleon Reisen in Berlin for example.

 Voice4Africa is primarily concerned with sustainability and the safeguarding of millions of jobs and therefore livelihoods in the African travel destinations, which are popular with German tourists.
 National Parks and Game Reserves in Africa are financed 70-100% by income from tourism through National Park Fees.
 If these funds are lost due to EU free cancellation law and a lack of tourism, parks and reserves lack the means to adequately protect the animals from poaching.